 With Redshift, the NVIDIA RTX 3090 NVLink configuration crushes the Redshift demo benchmark at 1 minute and 27 seconds, achieving the fastest render time we have seen to date.
 We did not get perfect 2x scaling, but one can easily see how this is an enormous performance gain for highly complex scenes that require a higher amount of GPU memory.

-However, I would honestly recommend that server 5P and 8A will be the two best servers for Redshift (which option depending on your budget).
+However, I would honestly recommend that server 4S, 5S, 8S and 9 will be the best servers for Redshift (which option depending on your budget).
 Why?
-Because as we analyzed above, AMD Ryzen Threadripper workstations that contain 4-8 graphics cards are perfect for Redshift.
+Because as we analyzed above, AMD Ryzen Threadripper workstations that contain 4-8 powerful graphics cards like RTX4090 and RTX3090 are perfect for Redshift.

-Take your render performance to the next level with the AMD Ryzen Threadripper PRO 3955WX.
-Built using the 7nm Zen Core Architecture with the sWRX8 socket, this processor is designed to deliver exceptional performance for professionals such as artists, architects, engineers, and data scientists.
-Featuring 16 cores and 32 threads with a 3.9 GHz base clock frequency, 4.3 GHz boost frequency, and 64MB of L3 cache, this processor significantly reduces rendering times for 8K videos, high-resolution photos, and 3D models.
+Our CPU are AMD Ryzen Threadripper PRO 3955WX and AMD Ryzen Threadripper PRO 5975WX.
+Both are built using the 7nm Zen Core Architecture with the sWRX8 socket, these processors are designed to deliver exceptional performance for professionals such as artists, architects, engineers, and data scientists.
+AMD Ryzen Threadripper PRO 3955WX is 16 cores and 32 threads with a 3.9 GHz base clock frequency, 4.3 GHz boost frequency, and 64MB of L3 cache; while AMD Ryzen Threadripper PRO 5975WX is 32 cores, 64 threads with a 3.6 GHz base clock frequency, 4.5 GHz boost frequency, and 128MB of L3 cache, these processors significantly reduce rendering times for 8K videos, high-resolution photos, and 3D models.
 A faster CPU will allow you to extract mesh data, load textures, and prepare scene data more quickly.

-With all the outstanding advantages mentioned above, you must have found yourself the perfect choice for Redshift renderer.
-We believe the quality of support we provide is as vital as the technology we deliver.
-We provide unmatched support tailored to your specific needs and goals.
-What Redshift users can get from iRender is not only the best quality products but also the high security and the most comfortable render time.
+With all the outstanding advantages mentioned above, you must have found yourself the perfect choice for Redshift.
+The unmatched support tailored to your specific needs and goals will help you have the most comfortable render time.

 So, do not hesitate anymore to waste your time, please register for an account today to experience our service and reach a new level of cloud rendering.
 You can contact us via Whatsapp: (+84) 912-515-500/ Skype: iRender Support or email [email protected] for the fastest advice and support.